It is set in Des Moines, Iowa—no, just kidding, San Francisco—in the months immediately before the 1906 earthquake.

 - Red Light District: The Barbary Coast had been the red light district of the city since it was founded during the gold rush, teeming with dance halls and prostitutes and gambling dens.
 Blackie wants to build the Coast up.
 In Real Life the city cracked down on vice and corruption in the Coast just a few years after the quake, causing such activities to move to the Tenderloin.

 - Romantic False Lead: Burley.
 Mary clearly loves Blackie but winds up accepting Burley's proposal after she and Blackie break up.
-It never occurs to her that she could just be single and work in the opera for a while.
+It never occurs to her that she could just be single and work in the opera for a while—or perhaps she fears professional consequences from rejecting her patron's advances.

-- Tempting Fate: A drunk spectator at the Chicken Ball really takes this trope to the limit when he says "Eat, drink, and be merry, for tomorrow you die."
+- Tempting Fate: A drunk spectator at the Chicken's Ball really takes this trope to the limit when he says, "Eat, drink, and be merry, for tomorrow you die."

 - Worst News Judgment Ever: The paper on April 17, 1906 has a front-page headline announcing Mary and Burley's engagement.
 Presumably, the next edition had bigger news to report.